Where are we in the construction process?

 Our Comprehensive Campaign has created a strong foundation for the new facility and all the services it will house.

-When is the city’s storm water project expected to begin?
+When did the city’s storm water project begin?

 Where can I go for more information?